 GSF Board of Directors

-President, Canadian Industrial Transportation Association (CITA) Chairman of the Board of Directors
+Chairman, Sri Lankan Shippers' Council Chairman of the GSF Board of Directors

-If you are a shipper, whether small, medium or large with cargo flows of truly global dimensions you can become involved in the Global Shippers' Forum (GSF).
-You can do that by being a member of the various national and regional organisations in the membership of the GSF.
+If you are a shipper (importer or exporter) organising the movement of goods around the world you can become involved in the Global Shippers' Forum (GSF) by joining one of the national or regional organisations in membership of GSF.

-If you want to know more about the GSF or become involved in the GSF’s activities contact the following organisations in your main region of operation:
+If you want to know more contact the following organisations in your main region of operation:

 United States: National Industrial Transportation League, 1700 N. Moore St; Suite 1900 Arlington, VA 22209, USA Phone: +1 703-524-5011 Visit website